djhmateer/djhmateer.github.io/_posts/2024-05-15-ruby on rails2.md

 # version manager for Ruby
 # am using rbenv for production as seems simpler
+# **NOTE USING ASDF any more as couldn't update to newer version**
 # see Deploy section further down on this page

 # 17th Jun 2024 - 0.10.0
-asdf update
+# asdf update

 # 3.3.3 on 17th Jul 2024
-asdf plugin add ruby
+# asdf plugin add ruby
-asdf plugin-update ruby # for updates asdf install ruby latest
+# asdf plugin-update ruby # for updates
+# asdf install ruby latest

-asdf global ruby 3.3.3
+# asdf global ruby 3.3.3
-asdf reshim
+# asdf reshim
 # restart shell

 # ignores version constraints from Gemfile and update to latest versions available